 By attending the PADiBa 2022 Symposium, you are agreeing to abide by and observe all the health and safety advice.
-You must not attend the event if you are ill, have a fever or have recently been exposed to COVID-19.
+You must not attend the event if you are ill or have recently been exposed to COVID-19.

 Use 'Covid sense' to help protect yourself and others: